PennLINC/network_replication/index.md

 ```
 /Rscripts/<dataset>_scripts/Analysis_scripts/2_<dataset>_fitGAMs.Rmd
 ```
-Note that this Rmd has some additional analyses that aren't reported in the paper (I will keep them in there until we are confident we won't need the code anymore).

 `/Rscripts/functions/main_analyses/GAM_functions.R` includes the set of functions to fit GAM models.
 This script includes:
 * *gam.fit*: Function to fit a GAM (measure ~ s(smooth_var) + covariates)) per each region in atlas and save out statistics and derivative-based characteristics